7shi/vaxrun/README.md

 # User Mode VAX Interpreter

-This distribution has forked from: https://github.com/kusabanachi/VaxInterpreter
+This distribution has been forked from: https://github.com/kusabanachi/VaxInterpreter

 ## Install